asyncedd/dots.nvim/README.md

 - **Simple** 🤔 Sane defaults.
 Works out of the box ™️

 ## Performance
 I'm running Neovim on a quite weak machine so, I won't brag about the startup time 😎.
-Anyways some features:
+Anyways some stats:
--
+- **Startup time**: 125ms.